-Upon registration, all Engineers and Geoscientists BC registrants are assigned to 1 of 15 regional branches.
+Upon registration, all Engineers and Geoscientists BC registrants are assigned to 1 of 15 regional branches, based on where they reside.
 Branches are led by an executive group composed of volunteers who serve as the registrants’ regional representatives and connect back to Engineers and Geoscientists BC's leadership team.

 Find a branch event near you:

 General Functions of the Branches and their Executives include:

 - Organizing the delivery of local continuing education opportunities.

 - Facilitating the efforts of the organization to increase public and student awareness of the value of engineering and geoscience.

 - Coordinating local meetings and networking events.

 Registrants are encouraged to become active in the affairs of their local branch.
 Important programs that are offered by many branches include career awareness initiatives for elementary students